khaledRoushdy/Ebo/README.md

 ## Create Login Page
 If you want to create pages using Ebo framework, you can use [Pages Automation Tool](http://spooky-root.surge.sh/).
-After you inspect the username textbox and get it's id then you will add it like this.</br>
+You will need to inspect the username textbox and get it's id then add it like this.</br>
 [![username-Demo-Website.png](https://i.postimg.cc/fLy4Crtc/username-Demo-Website.png)](https://postimg.cc/Lqc06vV5)
-Then you will inspect the password textbox and get it'id and you will add it like this.</br>
+Then you will inspect the password textbox and get it'id and you add it like this.</br>
 [![password-Demo-Website.png](https://i.postimg.cc/c4Zp5Cn1/password-Demo-Website.png)](https://postimg.cc/0rWXz8nh)
-Then you will inspect the login button and get it's name and you will add like this.</br>
+Then you will inspect the login button and get it's name and will add like this.</br>
 [![login-Button-Demo-Website.png](https://i.postimg.cc/y8xrwZYK/login-Button-Demo-Website.png)](https://postimg.cc/68s0ZTvb)
-Then you will inspect the error message for that will be used in the second sceanrio and you will add like this using it's css
+Then you will inspect the error message for that will be used in the second sceanrio and add like this using it's css [![errormessage-Demo-Site.png](https://i.postimg.cc/YScfbGvb/errormessage-Demo-Site.png)](https://postimg.cc/Yv3WSSfW) This is how all the web elements are added in Pages Automation Tool [![All-Webelements-Added.png](https://i.postimg.cc/5tML8hrr/All-Webelements-Added.png)](https://postimg.cc/HrBrghd0)
-[![errormessage-Demo-Site.png](https://i.postimg.cc/YScfbGvb/errormessage-Demo-Site.png)](https://postimg.cc/Yv3WSSfW)
-This is how all the web elements are added in Pages Automation Tool [![All-Webelements-Added.png](https://i.postimg.cc/5tML8hrr/All-Webelements-Added.png)](https://postimg.cc/HrBrghd0)